denavit/dynamic_examples/README.md

+MEETING QUESTIONS/TOPICS

+- Is it truly more efficient to have all the html pages separate?
+There is very little that would be left by the time a chunk of the text is moved into Python
+- Should the calculations for dmin, d2min, D1bsc, etc. be included unde geometric properties?
+Or should those be in a different section like "derivation of properties"

 IMPORTANT NOTES

 - Pages should initially be built under "templates," with text in the python side.
 The input/header text can then be moved over once the page is functionally and textually finalized